Statue of Alexander Macomb: Later history

 Due to the positive reception of the statue, Weinman was later commissioned to design a second public statue in the city, one honoring Detroit Mayor William C. Maybury that was dedicated in 1912.
-In 1993, the monument was catalogued as part of the Save Outdoor Sculpture! project.
+In 1993, the Macomb monument was catalogued as part of the Save Outdoor Sculpture! project.

+Vandalism and calls for removal

-In recent years, there have been some calls to remove the statue due to Macomb's connections to slavery in the United States and the genocide of Native Americans.
+Since the 2010s, there have been some calls to remove the statue due to Macomb's connections to slavery in the United States and the genocide of Native Americans.
 In a 2017 op-ed in The New York Times, historian Tiya Miles stated that Alexander Macomb (his father) and William Macomb (his uncle) had illegally purchased Grosse Ile from the Potawatomi people and were the largest slave-owners in Detroit in the late 1700s.
 However, historians are unsure if Macomb himself had ever owned slaves.
-On June 14, 2020, during a march as part of the George Floyd protests, a protestor placed a bag over Macomb's head and wrapped rope around the statue's neck.
-In an interview with The Detroit News on June 16, Wayne State University professor David Goldberg opined that the statue could be replaced with one of an abolitionist such as William Lambert.
-On September 5, 2020, amidst the nationwide George Floyd protests, the monument was vandalized, with the words "Slave Owner Land Thief" spray painted in red paint on the pedestal.
+On June 14, 2020, during a march as part of the George Floyd protests in Michigan, a protestor placed a bag over Macomb's head and wrapped rope around the statue's neck.
+In an interview with The Detroit News several days later on June 16, Wayne State University professor David Goldberg opined that the statue could be replaced with one of an abolitionist, such as William Lambert.
+On September 5, 2020, the monument was vandalized again, with the words "Slave Owner Land Thief" spray-painted in red paint on the pedestal.
 In addition, someone had placed a bag over Macomb's head.
 According to the Detroit Police Department, the city's department of public works would remove the paint while they investigated the incident.
-Around the same time, Kyle Alexander de Beausset, an ancestor of Macomb's, wrote an article for the Detroit Free Press where he argued that the statue should be removed, saying, "What that statue does is relegate the slavery and genocide associated with the Macombs to historical footnotes.
-Slavery and genocide aren't footnotes—they're a fundamental part of how we all got to where we're at today."
+Around the same time, Kyle Alexander de Beausset, a descendant of Macomb, wrote an article for the Detroit Free Press where he argued that the statue should be removed, saying, "What that statue does is relegate the slavery and genocide associated with the Macombs to historical footnotes.
+Slavery and genocide aren't footnotes—they're a fundamental part of how we all got to where we're at today".